How-to guide

 • Marketing messages and channels: Vary the messaging, imagery, and channels used in your marketing campaigns to identify what drives the highest engagement and conversion rates.

-Implementing A/B testing across these areas can provide valuable insights into customer preferences and behavior, guiding strategic decisions to refine and improve the subscription offering.
+Implementing A/B testing across these areas can provide valuable insights into customer preferences and behavior, guiding strategic decisions to refine and enhance the subscription offering.

 When you think you may be ready, expanding a subscription offering globally requires careful consideration of several key factors: